tomsquest/docker-radicale/README.md

 ### Option 3: Build the image with a custom user/group

-You can build the image with custom user and group Ids and still use the `--read-only` flag.
+You can build the image with custom user and group ids and still use the `--read-only` flag.
-But, you will have to clone this repo, do a local build and keep up with changes of this image.
+But you will have to clone this repo, do a local build and keep up with changes of this image.

 Usage: `docker build --build-arg=BUILD_UID=5000 --build-arg=BUILD_GID=5001 ...`.